 SOSC 6333.
 Ideas Shaping the American Character II: 1877 to the Present.
-Through the biographies and writings of key Americans since the Civil War, the course explores the political, economic, religious, social, intellectual and artistic ideas that have shaped the American character.
+(HUM) (HRJ) (AMS) Through the biographies and writings of key Americans since the Civil War, the course explores the political, economic, religious, social, intellectual and artistic ideas that have shaped the American character.
 Specific attention is given to the free enterprise system and democracy as twin pillars upholding the edifice of the republic.
 Key figures include Frederick Jackson Turner, Willa Cather, Eugene Debs, W.E.B.
 DuBois, Carrie Chapman Carr, Frank Lloyd Wright, Bob Dylan, Ronald Reagan and Madeleine Albright.
-Note: This course constitutes the second half of Ideas Shaping the American Character, but is self-contained; the first half is not a prerequisite.
+NOTE: This course constitutes the second half of Ideas Shaping the American Character but is self-contained; SOSC 6332 is not a prerequisite for this course.